johndpope/pianogame/readme.txt

-Piano Hero teaches you to play piano using any MIDI file.
+Synthesia teaches you to play piano using any MIDI file.
-Visit http://pianohero.sourceforge.net/ for more information.
+Visit http://www.synthesiagame.com/ for more information.

 --------------------------------------------------------------------------------

-Piano Hero is mostly written by Nicholas Piegdon.
+Synthesia is mostly written by Nicholas Piegdon.

 Although, the following people have also contributed:
 - Luis Anton with an early version of the MIDI input code